CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## See Class Difficulties
 ### Functionality
-Students will be able to click on an additional info button listed on the course and see handpicked feedback from other students.
-Statistics to display the difficulty will also be shown in a neat format, with items such as the average grade, pass rate, and other information that could be gathered from surveying students.
-This will help students better determine if they can match the rigor of the course and succeed without having to try it out and potentially drop the class later.
 ### Design
-Survey a large group of students, including those who have taken the class in question in order to make a class difficulty rank.
-This is another instance of an information based display.
-After we have the information about different aspects of the class (AP Exam Pass Rate, Average Grade, Information from the Survey, Etc.), we can display it easily by the class making it accessible to the student.
 ### QA
 Manually check the given data of difficulty from surveys of students and that of every course on the application to ensure the two match